-Amend subparagraph (a): Perform the Highway Emission Test immediately following any of the urban emission tests, the Highway Charge-Depleting Range Test, or a previous Highway Emission Test when this is practical.
-If the Highway Emission Test starts more than 3 hours after any of the urban emission tests (including evaporative emission measurements, if applicable), Highway Charge-Depleting Range Test, or a previous Highway Emission Test, operate the vehicle over one UDDS cycle in charge-sustaining operation to precondition the vehicle.
+Amend subparagraph (a): Perform the Highway Emission Test immediately following any of the urban emission tests, the Highway Charge-Depleting All-Electric Range Test, or a previous Highway Emission Test when this is practical.
+If the Highway Emission Test starts more than 3 hours after any of the urban emission tests (including evaporative emission measurements, if applicable), Highway Charge-Depleting All-Electric Range Test, or a previous Highway Emission Test, operate the vehicle over one UDDS cycle in charge-sustaining operation to precondition the vehicle.
 If driver-selectable modes are available, do not activate the driver-selectable mode to be tested for the UDDS preconditioning drive, but set the vehicle in default mode or normal mode for the UDDS preconditioning drive with the vehicle in charge-sustaining operation.

 Amend subparagraph (b): Operate the vehicle over the HFEDS cycle in charge-sustaining operation for preconditioning.
 If driver-selectable modes are available, do not activate the driver-selectable mode to be tested for the preconditioning drive, but set the vehicle in default mode or normal mode for the preconditioning drive with the vehicle in charge-sustaining operation.
 If, however, the vehicle is to be tested in charge-increasing operation (this does not apply to a driver-selectable charge-increasing mode), then the initial SOC shall be set at the lowest normal SOC level allowed by the vehicle when driving on the UDDS cycle.
 After the preconditioning drive, allow the vehicle to idle for 15 seconds (with the vehicle in gear), then start a repeat run of the HFEDS cycle and simultaneously start sampling and recording.
 If a driver-selectable mode is to be tested after the preconditioning drive, allow the vehicle to idle for 15 seconds (with the vehicle in gear), activate the driver-selectable mode to be tested, then start a repeat run of the HFEDS cycle and simultaneously start sampling and recording.